 There are several pluses to working locally even if you do the actual work from a desk right in your spare bedroom.

-The fourth advantage is that you have ready access to the company if you eventually decide to take a “regular” job, for instance, if your family responsibilities change.
+You have ready access to the company if you eventually decide to take a “regular” job, for instance, if your family responsibilities change.
 If your work-from-home experience has been successful, you can perhaps build upon it to land a supervisory or leadership role thanks to your inside track.